aceeric/ociregistry/README.md

 ![design](resources/pull-seq-diagram.png)

 To support this, the server caches both the image list manifest and the image manifest.
-The pre-loader does the same so you need to provide the tags or digest of the image list manifest in your list.

->  **Gotcha**: If you cache an image list manifest by digest and later run a workload in an air-gapped environment that attempts to get the same manifest by tag, the registry will not know the tag and so will not be able to provide that image from cache.
+>  **Gotcha**: If you cache an image list manifest by digest only and later run a workload in an air-gapped environment that attempts to get the same manifest by tag, the registry will not know the tag and so will not be able to provide that image from cache.

-The pre-loader logic is similar to the client pull logic:

-1. Get the image list manifest by tag from the upstream registry and cache it
-2. Pick the digest from the image manifest list in the image list manifest that matches the requested architecture and OS
-3. Get the image manifest by digest and the blobs and cache them.

 ## Code Structure